prezrenz/headache-programming-language/notes.md

         - [x] Implement symbol table and add !! to it.
         - [x] Implement evaluating of symbols and !! define
     - [x] Implement printing the value of the defined symbol
+- [ ] Implement array definition
+- [ ] Implement stacking + and -
+    - [ ] Add stacking to struct and enum, with len
+    - [ ] Read + or - and error if any other symbol in string, stop on delimiter and store len
+    - [ ] In eval pair, check if stacking + or - enum type, if so call set var and add len to var
+    - [ ] Return lookup var val
+    - [ ] Write more tasks
+- [ ] Implement ?? if command
+    - [ ] Implement checking if symbol is 0 or 1